Promoting the Most Valuable Resource: Knowledge

 With its Talent Awards Bayer specifically supports creative junior researchers in the early stages of their career.
 The annual Bayer Early Excellence in Science Award honors biologists, chemists and medical scientists who gained their PhD no more than five years previously and whose work has clearly contributed to new insights in their fields of research.
 The biennial Thrombosis Award honors junior researchers for their outstanding achievements in basic and clinical thrombosis research.

 The International Fellowship Program with its six scholarship schemes supports students and young professionals in scientific and medical disciplines.
 The most important criterion for funding is that applicants work on an innovative and internationally oriented project.
 Scholarships are awarded to students and young professionals in the following disciplines:

 - Agro sciences (Jeff Schell Scholarship)

-- Teacher training in biology and chemistry (Kurt Hansen Scholarship)
+- Teachers in stem education (Kurt Hansen Scholarship)